pingidentity/pingidentity-solution-stacks/docs/customer.md

 # Customer solution profile

-This is a solution profile for a customer authentication authority use case, and is set up as follows:
+This is a solution profile for a customer authentication authority use case, and is preconfigured as follows:

-  * The stack includes PingFederate, PingID SDK, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and PingDataConsole (as the admin console for PingDirectory and PingDataGovernance).
+  * The stack includes PingFederate, PingID SDK, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and PingDataConsole (as the admin console for PingDirectory, PingDataGovernance, and PingDataSync).
-  * ...tbd...
+  * PingFederate connects to PingDirectory over LDAP.
+  * PingDirectory stores the service account information for the AnyCompany example, customized schemas, user accounts (10), and a Consent email newsletter.
+  * PingFederate is configured as an OpenID Connect (OIDC) provider.
+  * PingFederate connects to PingAccess using OIDC.
+  * PingFederate uses the PingID SDK to provide multi-factor authentication and policies.
+  * PingDataGovernance uses PingFederate to validate its access token, used to access the supplied dummy application for PingDataGovernance.
+  * PingFederate connects to OAuth Playground using OAuth and OIDC.
+  * PingFederate connects to a supplied dummy SAML application.
+  * PingFederate connects to another supplied dummy application using the Agentless Integration Kit (AIK).
+  * PingAccess connects to a dummy application using the HTTP headers.

 > If you currently have one of our other Docker stacks running (such as, the Workforce stack), you'll need to bring down the stack before proceeding.